nuadi/eve-o-multiview/README.md

 ## Hotkey Setup

 It is possible to set a key combinations to immediately jump to certain EVE window.
-However currently EVE-O Preview doesn't provide any GUI to set the these hotkeys.
+However currently EVE-O Multiview doesn't provide any GUI to set the these hotkeys.
 It should be done via editing the configuration file directly.
 Don't forget to make a backup copy of the file before editing it.

 **Note**: Don't forget to make a backup copy of the file before editing it.